 How much do we really need?

+The standard advice is around 50gms of protein.
 For the average adult that’s about two chicken breasts or ½ kilo of cottage cheese a day.

 I must admit in my opinion that’s low but it is for someone who isn’t exercising or following any sort of low carb plan.